People, Religion & Culture – Nepal

-Bramins and Chhetris are the two highest castes; and live throughout the Kingdom.
-The progeny of Bramins men and hill women were considered Chhetri and a number of high status families from other hill groups have also adopted Chhetri status, though some have Mongoloid ancestry.
+Brahmins and Chhetris are the two highest castes and live throughout the Kingdom.
+The progeny of Bramins men and hill women were considered Chhetri and a number of high-status families from other hill groups have also adopted Chhetri status, though some have Mongoloid ancestry.
 All Bramins and Chhetris are Hindu.
-The Newars constitute and important ethnic group in the capital.
-The Newaris of the Kathmandu valley are a good example of the result of our Himalayan melting pot.
+The Newars constitute an important ethnic group in the capital.
+The Newari of the Kathmandu valley are a good example of the result of our Himalayan melting pot.
 The Gurung and Magars live mainly in the west and on the southern slopes of the Annapurna, Himalchuli and Ganesh Himal mountains.
 The Magars and Gurungs often find as soldiers in the famous Gurkha regiments.

 Many Tamangs have been influenced in their dress by both western and Newari styles.
-Traditionally, women wear a colorful wraparound skirt, a blouse, jacket and scarf.
-On important occasions they wear chunky gold or brass ear and nose rings set with semiprecious stones.
-Men wear loincloths or the traditional Newari pants, short-sleeved jackets and topis.
+Traditionally, women wear a colorful wraparound skirt, a blouse, jacket, and scarf.
+On important occasions, they wear chunky gold or brass ear and nose rings set with semiprecious stones.
+Men wear loincloths or traditional Newari pants, short-sleeved jackets, and topis.
 Both men and women wear several meters of cloth wrapped around the waist.

 Tharus, Yadavs, Satar, Rajvanshis, and Dhimals are spread generally in the Terai region.
-Tharus are one of the largest ethnic group in Nepal.
+Tharus are one of the largest ethnic groups in Nepal.

 Hinduism and Buddhism share between them some 86.5 and 7.8 percent of the total population respectively.
 Their sense of fellow- feeling and bonhomie is evident in their worship of common deities and the joint celebration of many festivals.
 Buddhism was introduced in Kathmandu valley by Emperor Ashoka of India around 250 BC.
 Later, around 8th century AD, the ancestors of the Sherpas emigrated from Tibet bringing with them a form of Buddhism known as Ningmapa.